 BONUS TIP – Not All Lozenges Are Created Equal

 A lot of people who use their voices professionally have their own favorite treats for maintaining throat lubrication.
 Some swear by potato chips (something about the fat content), others like a little dark chocolate or candied ginger.
 But we’re talking about lozenges.
 In many theaters across the country you’ll find Ricola.
 However, in my opinion, they really do nothing at all for the voice.
 They aren’t mentholated enough to clear the sinuses and the sugar actually creates more mucus.
 The lemon-honey ones are better, but not much.
-I prefer Thayer’s Lozenges in either the original, tangerine or cherry flavors.
+I prefer Thayer’s Lozenges.
 They contain slippery elm which is a natural demulcent (an ingredient that thins excess mucus in the throat) and are preservative and gluten free.
 I also like Grether’s Pastilles as they are not too sweet and contain a high quality glycerin to help keep the throat moist and pliable.
 The Grether’s are a little hard to come by unless you order them online.
 Thayer’s can be found in most health food stores.
 Happy Lozenging!

 Finally the day has arrived.
 The opportunity you have been waiting for is here.
 Years of musical theatre college and training have led up to this moment.
 You love what you have read about the play, you’ve learned the songs by rote, and you have heard great things about the director.